inarely/Console_Array_Projects/One_Dimensional_Arrays/README.md

 This project combines array iteration, conditionals, counters, and formatted console output — making it the most “project-like” of the collection.

+### 12_Seat_Booking_System
+A mini-project that simulates a simple seat booking system:
+- Displays available seats in each row.
+- Allows booking seats in a chosen row.
+- Prevents booking more seats than available.
+- Ends with a message when all seats are fully booked.

+This project practices arrays, loops, conditions, and console interaction.

 ## License

 This project is provided for educational purposes without any warranty.